-- Your UCD Connect Password should be unique, strong and never shared with anyone, including members of IT Services.
+- Your UCD Connect Password should be unique and strong.
+Never share your University password with anyone, including members of IT Services.

 - Use a PassPHRASE rather than a PassWORD.

-- Enable Multi-Factor Authentication on systems that support it.
+- Use Multi-Factor Authentication on systems that support it.

-- Apply the latest operating system and application updates when they are available.
+- Apply the latest operating system and application security updates when they are available.

 - Encrypt your device, files and always send confidential information securely.

-- Lock your device using a strong password or pin.
+- Protect your device using a strong password or pin.
 Set your device to auto lock when inactive.

-- Use a trusted Wi-Fi such as UCD Eduroam or UCD's staff VPN when working remotely.
+- Use a trusted Wi-Fi such as UCD Eduroam or UCD's staff VPN (Staff Only) when working remotely.

 How to report an incident

-- If you are concerned about an IT Security Incident, please contact the IT helpdesk by emailing firstname.lastname@example.org or call 2700.
+- If you are concerned about an IT Security Incident, please contact the IT helpdesk by going to the IT Support Hub or call ext 2700.